The injuries pile up, and the Warriors’ reign ends

 The Golden State Warriors are champions no more.

-The reign ended Thursday night in the last game they’ll ever play at Oracle Arena, one where they entered without Kevin Durant and left without Klay Thompson.
+The reign ended Thursday night in the last game they’ll ever play at Oracle Arena, one where they entered without Kevin Durant and left without Klay Thompson — two players who might not play at all next season.
 The roster depletion was just too taxing, even for warriors like the Warriors to bear, and they lost Game 6 of the NBA Finals 114-110 to the Toronto Raptors.

+“What I’ve witnessed as their coach over the last five years is just an incredible combination of talent and character and commitment to each other,” Warriors coach Steve Kerr said.
+“This just doesn’t happen.
+A group of guys like this doesn’t come around together and do what they did over the last five years.”

-Toronto won the series 4-2, finishing it off a few minutes after Thompson used crutches to hobble out of Oracle and into perhaps an uncertain future.
-He got hurt in the third quarter, fouled on a dunk attempt and landing awkwardly on his left knee — which buckled in a manner that’s often a telltale sign of big trouble.
+Toronto won the series 4-2, finishing it off a few minutes after Thompson used crutches to hobble out of Oracle.
+He got hurt in the third quarter, fouled on a dunk attempt and landed awkwardly on his left knee — which buckled in a manner that’s often a telltale sign of big trouble.

+And the sign was right: Thompson tore his ACL, yet another major injury for the Warriors to deal with.
+That word came about two hours after the game, first reported by ESPN and later confirmed to The Associated Press by Thompson’s agent Greg Lawrence.

-He left the game, then limped out of the tunnel and returned to the court — drawing raucous cheers — so he could shoot his free throws, allowing him to possibly return after being evaluated.
+Thompson left the game after getting hurt, then limped out of the tunnel and returned to the court — drawing raucous cheers — so he could shoot his free throws, allowing him to possibly return after being evaluated.
 He made both shots, the Warriors then took a foul a few seconds later and Thompson retreated toward the locker room again.
 A few minutes later, the word came: Thompson was done for the night.

 The reign was done not long afterward.

+— They won three titles in that span.
+The only other franchises to get three or more rings in five years are San Antonio, Chicago, the Los Angeles Lakers (also done when the team was in Minneapolis), and Boston.

+“I could not be any luckier as a coach to be with these guys every day and to watch them compete,” Kerr said.
+“And, boy, do they compete.”

 Golden State still had a chance, even in the final seconds.
-Stephen Curry missed a 3-pointer with about 6 seconds left that would have given the Warriors the lead.
+Curry missed a 3-pointer with about 6 seconds left that would have given the Warriors the lead.
 The actual ending came several minutes later after long delays following a technical on Golden State for calling a time-out it didn’t have and then a long review of a foul on Toronto’s inbounds pass with less than a second left.

 The Raptors didn’t mind waiting.